djangodeployment/django-deployment-book/09-recovery1.rst

    We won't directly backup your databases.
 Section "Backing up databases" explains why and how.

 One more directory that is giving me headaches is ``/var/lib/lxcfs``.
-It seems, among other things, to contain stuff similar to ``/proc``, which creates error messages when you try to walk through.
+Like ``/proc``, it creates error messages when you try to walk through.
 It is related to LXC, a virtual machine technology, which seems to be installed on Ubuntu by default (at least in Digital Ocean).
 I think it could be a bad idea to exclude it, in case you start using LXC in the future and forget it's not being backed up.
-I just remove LXC with ``apt purge lxc-common`` and I'm done, as this also removes the directory.
+I just remove LXC with ``apt purge lxc-common lxcfs`` and I'm done, as this also removes the directory.

 Additional directories for excluding or including
 -------------------------------------------------

 Your backup system will work well if you exclude only the directories I already mentioned.
-In this section I explain what the other directories are and I discuss whether under what circumstances they should be excluded.
+In this section I explain what the other directories are and I discuss whether and under what circumstances they should be excluded.

 **/bin, /lib, /sbin**